Is It Safe to Use Coconut Oil as Lube? Ob-Gyns Explain

 As Dr. Landry says, coconut oil is moisturizing.
 That's something Florida-based ob-gyn Jennifer Landa, MD, chief medical officer at BodyLogicMD, previously pointed out to Health.
 “One of my favorite natural lubricants is extra virgin coconut oil," she said.
 "It is moisturizing and lubricating and doesn't ball up like a lot of lubes you can buy."

-Any natural, plant-based oil can be used safely as a lubricant, yet "some of these oil-based lubes can be messier, harder to wash off, and stain clothing and sheets,” Dr. Ross believes, adding that coconut oil is less messy than, say, olive oil.
-(Olive oil was the sexual lubricant of choice for ancient Greeks and Romans, she says.)
+Any natural, plant-based oil can be used safely as a lubricant, yet "some of these oil-based lubes can be messier, harder to wash off, and stain clothing and sheets,” Dr. Ross believes, explaining that coconut oil is less messy than, say, olive oil.
+(Olive oil was the sexual lubricant of choice for ancient Greeks and Romans, she adds.)

 RELATED: The 6 Best Natural Lubes to Try